-When the second link is deactivated, the IOLINK SOHO Ethernet bridge/router will disconnect the ISDN call.
+When the second link is deactivated, the IOLINK-CENTRAL Ethernet bridge/router lowers the outgoing control signals.
+This control-signal transition is used to disconnect the call and bring down the link.
 The second link then remains in stand-by mode until the bridge/router determines that the link must be used again.